pushme-pullyou/tootoo-2021/lib12/grv-github-repo-tree-view/README.md

 ## Concept

 * Display all folders and files in a GitHub repository in a tree view menu
+* File menu items have 3 parts: got to source, 2 view file, 3 open file in new tab

 ## To Do / Wish List

-* 2021-07-05 Refactor includeFiles function to ignotre sub-folders
+* 2021-07-05 Refactor includeFiles function to ignore sub-folders
 * Cursor key support
 * Exclude sub-folders
 * 2020-09-18 ~ add search